 “Living in the space while renovating adds a whole other level of complexity,” Lipman says.
 You can bypass a kitchen renovation by eating out, and deal without one of the bathrooms, but you’ll have to empty the apartment to replace the floors.
 Factor that into your equation and ask yourself how much you (and your family) is willing to endure.

 Unsure how much time and money you should invest in updating your place before you sell—or want to test the waters "as is" before publicly listing it?
 Consider discreetly "pre-marketing" your co-op, condo or brownstone.
 The pre-marketing platform at New York City brokerage Triplemint is a no-risk way to quietly test your asking price and marketing strategy among actual buyers shopping for a place like yours.
 There's no charge to participate and no obligation to sell or enter a traditional listing agreement if you haven't found a buyer by the end of the pre-marketing period.
 To learn more, click here. >>

 Timing is not your friend

-Timing is also a factor, what with the requisite co-op or board approvals and also building code permits.
-So it depends on how quickly you want to put your place on the market.
-“We can usually whittle down the construction time, but the outside factors have a bigger influence on the timeline,” says Lipman.
+Timing is also a factor and you need to factor in requisite co-op or board approvals and also building code permits.
+So, it depends on how quickly you want to put your place on the market.
+“We can usually whittle down the construction time, but the outside factors have a bigger influence on the timeline,” Lipman says.

 There’s also the financial burden of renovating.
-“The first thing that I look at is the marketability of the unit and the expectations,” says Lipman.
+“The first thing that I look at is the marketability of the unit and the expectations,” Lipman says.